Local DNS Mapping

 [General]

-By default, DNS resolution happens on the remote proxy server because Surge sends proxy requests with domains.
+By default, DNS resolution for proxied requests happens on the remote proxy server, because Surge sends proxy requests with the original domain names, and [Host] items are bypassed.

-After enabling this option, for the requests that match a local DNS mapping record, Surge sends proxy requests with the local IP addresses instead of the original domains.
+After enabling this option, for requests whose target domain matches a local DNS mapping record, Surge sends the proxy request with the mapped IP address instead of the domain.
+If the record has multiple addresses, one is chosen at random.

-It only works for local DNS mapping records using an IP address.
+It only works for local DNS mapping records using IP addresses; server: and script: items are not affected.